September 6 – October 6, 2019

 The Great War and the United States Home Front

-This exhibition considers the question posed by those at home during the Great War: “What can we do?”
-It features a selection of books, maps, military diagrams, pamphlets, and propaganda posters from Pequot Library’s Special Collections of rare books, manuscripts, and archives.
-Discover and learn more about a variety of patriotic, civilian efforts that took place on the American home front after the United States entered WWI in 1917.Exhibition Guide for Educators
+This exhibition considered the question posed by those at home during the Great War: “What can we do?”
+It featured a selection of books, maps, military diagrams, pamphlets, and propaganda posters from Pequot Library’s Special Collections of rare books, manuscripts, and archives.
+Viewers discovered and learned more about a variety of patriotic, civilian efforts that took place on the American home front after the United States entered WWI in 1917.Exhibition Guide for Educators

 March 9 – July 2, 2017